CPSLabGU/gttcan/README.md

 *Schedule Length* - How many entries in one round of the schedule.
 Recommended <128.

-*Entry Time* - How long (in NTU) each entry in the schedule is alloted.
+*Entry Duration* - How long (in NTU) each entry in the schedule is alloted.
 Must be greater than the tranmission time for a single can frame (in NTU).

 *Schedule Data* - The schedule data itself.